telkomdev/books/mysql_column_level_encryption.md

 ```

 create `Unique Index` for `email`.
-we use the email_mac column, so we can index the values. if we use column email, we can't use it as index, because column value is always random when encrypted
+we use the `email_mac column`, so we can index the values. if we use column email, we can't use it as index, because `email column value` is always `random` when `encrypted`
 ```shell
 > CREATE UNIQUE INDEX idx_email ON USERS (email_mac);
 ```